atelszewski/mind_pub/engineering/management_tools/git.md

 >
 > The equivalence test is based on the _diff_,
 > after removing whitespace and line numbers.

-# Find branches the commit is on

-    $ git branch -a --contains <commit>

 # Edit commit